xuzishi/xuzishi.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Zishi Xu is a PhD student of control theory and engineering at College of Electrical Engineering, Zhejiang University, China.
-He is working on the motion control of underactuated unmanned surface vehicles under the supervision of [Prof. Ji Xiang](https://scholar.google.com/citations?user=rgwDYosAAAAJ) ([Homepage at Zhejiang University](https://person.zju.edu.cn/jxiang)).
+He is working on the motion control of underactuated unmanned surface vehicles under the supervision of [Prof. Ji Xiang](https://scholar.google.com/citations?user=rgwDYosAAAAJ) ([Homepage](https://person.zju.edu.cn/jxiang)).
 {style="text-align: justify;"}